Optimal Control Synthesis of Closed-Loop Recommendation Systems over Social Networks: Performance index and design goal

 whose different terms correspond to the various objectives of the recommendation system.

 The first term

-$W\sbs{EN} \! \in \! \mathbb{D}_{\succeq0}^{nm}$, models the engagement by rewarding the alignment between user opinion and recommendation.
+$W\sbs{EN} \! \in \! \mathbb{D}_{\succeq0}^{nm}$, models the user engagement by rewarding the alignment between user opinion and recommendation, defined as a weighted scalar product between vectors in $\reals^{nm}$, consistently with \cite{FrascaRecommendation2022,sprenger2024control,chandrasekaran2026network}.
 Notice that by convention, the index is minimized, and hence engagement appears with a negative sign.
-This way of rewarding alignment is consistent with the mechanism used in~\cite{FrascaRecommendation2022}, and later in \cite{chandrasekaran2024network,sprenger2024control}, where the click on the recommendation defined by the Bernoulli distribution $\mathrm{clk}\big(\frac{1}{2}+\frac{1}{2}(x(t)u(t))\big)$ is considered as a natural proxy for engagement with the suggested content.

 The term